 Samurai Champloo has little to no narrative and is often too weird or silly to be taken seriously.
 Fans like the show for it's devil may care attitude and breakdancing samurai battles.
 The Boondocks television series was heavily inspired by Samurai Champloo and is one of the main reasons it was made in the first place.

-One word (or three): GaoGaiGar.
 What else can you say about a series where a cyborg combines with an alien robot lion, a bullet train, a drill car, and a stealth fighter to form a Humonguous Robot that uses a Hyperspace Mallet capable of turning whatever it strikes into light particles?
 And of course, the series features a rather famous Memetic Mutation to explain it all: "With courage, 1% becomes 100%!"

-Subverted in Metal Fighter Miku.
+Played with in Metal Fighter Miku.
 Early in the series, the team's mentor asks the girls to explain the purpose of the robot-like metal suits used in their wrestling league.
 After one team member gives a detailed explanation of the various computer systems and sensors built into the outfits, he dismisses it all with a simple "Because it looks cool!"
 In the end, it is revealed that his overarching goal has been to convince everyone to do away with all the pseudo-futuristic glitz and return the sport to the muscle-and-technique competition that wrestling is supposed to be.

 In an episode of Ghost in the Shell: Stand Alone Complex, the Major one-handedly fires a enormous .50-caliber sniper rifle and reloads the bolt-action by using her knee and the force of the recoil.
 Why one-handed?
 Because she's missing her other arm.
-Even considering the fact that she is a full-on cyborg, the scene borders on absurd.
-But is it jaw-droppingly awesome?
+Even considering the fact that she is a full-on cyborg, the scene borders on absurd but is it jaw-droppingly awesome?
 Yes, oh yes, oh yes....

 Fist of the North Star, if examined with a critical eye, would collapse under the weight of its Fridge Logic... if not for how it essentially created the Rule Of Cool-based Shōnen series.
 It's hard to complain about the implausibility of the premise when you're trying to retrieve your jaw following the fight scenes.

-Karas is the Sentai series that Power Rangers wishes it could be; it runs on Rule Of Cool.
-How else can you explain the ludicrously overpowered kick-arse hero who can transform into a jet and a car to combat the rise of blood-drinking Conspicuous CG cyborg demons?
+Karas: How else can you explain the ludicrously overpowered kick-arse hero who can transform into a jet and a car to combat the rise of blood-drinking Conspicuous CG cyborg demons?

-Neon Genesis Evangelion, of course.
 Erecting a sprawling civilian metropolis directly atop a military base that is certain to be attacked by aliens wielding doomsday weapons is just Saddamesque enough to be cool.

-And, as it turns out, the entire reason Hideki Anno decided to go with the name isn't because of religious symbolism, but because he thought the words sounded cool.
+The entire reason Hideki Anno decided to go with the name isn't because of religious symbolism, but because he thought the words sounded cool.

 Dinosaur King.
 The plot involves cards that become dinosaurs (or dinosaurs that are cards) and an evil gang who wants to use them for world domination.
 Makes no sense?
 Watch one of the dinosaur fight scenes.
 All your complaints will be blown away by the sheer awesomeness of dinosaurs attacking each other with elemental powers.